LLM Personas as a Substitute for Field Experiments in Method Benchmarking: Beyond validity: When does a persona panel constitute an useful benchmark?

 \paragraph{Tie $d_{\mathcal W}$ to the developer's degrees of freedom.} A good default is to define $d_{\mathcal W}$ via the natural parameterization that methods actually tune.
 If artifacts are produced by knobs $\theta\in\Theta$ through $w(\theta)$, and there is a natural distance $d_\Theta$ on $\Theta$, one can induce a pseudo-metric on $\mathcal W$ by

-This makes $r$ interpretable as a \emph{step size in the space the algorithm explores}.
+This makes $r$ interpretable as a \emph{step size in the space the method explores}.
 Examples include the scaled Euclidean distance on continuous hyperparameters or the edit distance on a structured prompt template.

 \paragraph{Choose $r$ as a \emph{minimal meaningful iteration} unit.} In most benchmarking use cases, there is a natural notion of the smallest ``iteration'' a developer expects to be worth distinguishing.
 The guiding principle is that $r$ should be \emph{large enough} that changes below $r$ are not worth spending benchmark budget on, but \emph{small enough} that improvements developers actually seek fall above $r$" \begin{itemize}[leftmargin=0.45cm,itemsep=0.5pt] \item Prompt/instruction tuning: $r$ can be ``one allowed edit'' under a pre-specified edit set (add/remove one constraint, add one example, modify one rubric item).
 Under token-level edit distance, this corresponds to a small fixed number of edits. \item Hyperparameter tuning: choose a scaled metric so that a standard ``one-step'' change has size $\approx 1$, then set $r=1$.
-For instance, scale each coordinate by a typical tuning increment. \item Model or policy variants: set $r$ to the smallest recipe change you would treat as a distinct method (e.g., one additional fine-tuning epoch, one dataset mixture adjustment above a threshold, a decoding rule change).
-If using a behavioral distance, $r$ can be a small divergence level that corresponds to a ``barely different'' behavior on the reference model (calibrated by pilot runs). \end{itemize}
+For instance, scale each coordinate by a typical tuning increment. \item Model or policy variants: set $r$ to the smallest recipe change you would treat as a distinct method (e.g., one additional fine-tuning epoch, one dataset mixture adjustment above a threshold, a decoding rule change). \end{itemize}

 In short, $d_{\mathcal W}$ should encode \emph{meaningful artifact differences} (preferably behavioral and invariant to cosmetic changes), while $r$ should encode the smallest change that developers intend to reliably resolve.
 With these choices fixed, $\kappa_Q$ becomes an operationally estimable quantity, and Lemma~\ref{lem:disc_samplecomplexity_temp0} translates it directly into the required persona data size for stable method comparison.